 A low-sugar tomato ketchup that works for your brand by making it more appealing to health-conscious consumers is not just pulling sugar out of it.
 It’s about getting the taste and shelf life right, and making sure that the label of the low-sugar tomato ketchup is still attracting your audience.
 In other words, if you’re going to do it, do it with perfection!

-Nowadays, people pay more attention to sugar in their everyday foods, and so, food brands need to step out to provide better choices.
+Nowadays, people pay more attention to sugar in their everyday foods, and so, food brands need to step up to provide better choices.
 But no one wants to lose that familiar, comforting taste of the classic tomato ketchup.
 That’s where tomato ketchup formulation consultants show their magic to make sure that low-sugar ketchup recipe development does not lose that classic taste.

 Tip 1 – Understand The Role Of Sugar In Tomato Ketchup Formulation

-Tip 2 – Choose The Sugar Alternatives That Work for Your Ketchup
+Tip 2 – Choose The Sugar Alternatives That Work For Your Ketchup

 There are a lot of sugar alternatives present, but different substitutes have different functions, so choosing the right one for your tomato ketchup is a major step.